davideleoni90/TinysOSClassMonitoring/README.md

 <a href="http://tinyos.stanford.edu/tinyos-wiki/index.php/TinyOS_Documentation_Wiki">here</a>).
 This solution comprises two TinyOs-based applications, on for each of the roles that a mote can play within the network:
 <ol type="1">
-  <li><i>producer</i></li>: if a mote is provided with an accelerometer, its task consists in acquiring values of acceleration from it, as
+  <li><i>producer</i>: if a mote is provided with an accelerometer, its task consists in acquiring values of acceleration from it, as
-  people move on their seats, and then communicating them to the other nodes of the network
+    people move on their seats, and then communicating them to the other nodes of the network</li>
-  <li><i>forwarder</i></li> if a mote is not provided with an accelerometer, it can only receive messages from producers and forward them to either
+  <li><i>forwarder</i> if a mote is not provided with an accelerometer, it can only receive messages from producers and forward them to either
-    other motes or to the <i>root</i> of the network, namely the node which is connected to the host running the Java applet (that is in charge of work on the data collected)
+    other motes or to the <i>root</i> of the network, namely the node which is connected to the host running the Java applet (that is in charge of work on the data collected)</li>
 </ol>
 Producers and forwarders form a <i>tree-shaped</i> network based on the <i>Collection Tree Protocol (CTP)</i>: motes cooperate in order for the data to be delivered to the root mote with the shortest number of hops, i.e. minimizing the number of forwarders in the path from one producer to the root